paulmarrington/lispz/doc/introduction.md

   (/ (* value percent) 100)

 With the understanding that everthing appears to be a function, it becomes easier to read and there are no ambiguities.
-The word appears is intentional as Lispz expands binaries in-line, such that the code run is
+The word 'appears' is intentional as Lispz expands binaries in-line, such that the code run is

   ((value * percent) / 100)

 # Where functional programming comes in
+JavaScript is already a functional language in that it provides functions as first-class operation, closures and bindings.